-One of the best ways to discover where you might be going wrong – and how to fix it – is to run a usability test.
+One of the best ways to discover what you’re doing well, where you might be going wrong – and how to fix it – is to run a simple face-to-face usability test.

 In other words, invite people over to use your website and listen to what they have to say.

-(Note: in case you were wondering, this is not a focus group.
-You meet with each person alone).
+(Note: This isn’t a focus group as you meet with each person alone).

 Who should you invite to your usability test party?

 Not your mamma or your mates